KatherineMichel/the-global-united-methodist-church-reimagined/user_testing.md

 The user testing interviews would be done using the [Prototype](prototype.md) that was the end result of my Design Sprint.

+### Testing Setup

+* Cleaned desk, computer, screen
+* Removed extraneous files from computer destop
+* Moved prototype file to desktop
+* Did a test run of prototype
+* Printed interview guide and place in clipboard
+* After each interview, reset all

 ### Interview Guide

 I used Google Ventures ["User Research, Quick 'n' Dirty,"](http://www.gv.com/wp-content/uploads/2013/02/User-Research-Workshop_Google-Ventures_Feb2013.pdf) as an interview planning resource.